shreyashguptas/Machine-Learning-for-Dummies/README.md

-# Learning Deep Learning with Analogies 🧠
+# Machine Learning for Dummies 🧠

 Ever felt overwhelmed by Machine Learning jargon?
 We get it!
 This course explains Deep Learning concepts using simple analogies and practical code examples using PyTorch.